Zhoues/RoboRefer/README.md

 ## 🔥 Updates

+[2025-07-29] 🔥🔥🔥 We release the SFT-trained 8B model and test examples of outdoor scenes.

-[2025-07-01] 🔥🔥🔥 We release the RefSpatial Dataset and SFT training code.
+[2025-07-01] We release the RefSpatial Dataset and SFT training code.

 [2025-06-23] We release the SFT-trained 2B model and inference code with RefSpatial-Bench evaluation code.